 Donations to this fund are used for publication of a youth newsletter and $1,000 scholarships for Daylily Society youth members based on an application and selection process.
 A youth member is defined as under the age of 18.
 For information to apply for a youth scholarship click here.

 This fund was established by Grace and Patrick Stamile in memory of their daughter.
 The fund provides a Life Membership to a Daylily Society youth annually through an application and selection process.
 A youth member is defined as under the age of 18.
 For information on how to apply for this award click here.

 This fund exists to help meet the costs of the acquisition and care of historical materials relevant to Hemerocallis, and to the American Daylily Society and its people and events.
 Such materials may include books, newspaper and magazine articles, records of the business of the Society itself, theses and dissertations, photographic or digital documents or collections of enduring value, or other pertinent items associated with daylilies or our society.
 Significantly, the fund allows for the purchase of specialized software and equipment needed, but not covered in the annual budget of the Archives and History Committee.

 All checks should be made payable to the American Daylily Society regardless of the purpose of the donation.
 Memorial donors are requested to provide the name and address of survivor(s) if you wish the survivor(s) to be notified of your gift.

-To make donations or memorials, please use the form above or contact our endowment chair.
+To make donations or memorials, please use the form below or contact our endowment chair.